How To Budget for Employee Recognition in Your Organisation

 5. Recognition for building skills or working on special projects.

-Employees want to feel like they are growing and developing even if they aren’t being promoted every year. recognise them when they learn new skills, get certified, participate in a special project, or do something outside their normal job role.
+Employees want to feel like they are growing and developing even if they aren’t being promoted every year.
+Recognise them when they learn new skills, get certified, participate in a special project, or do something outside their normal job role.

 6. Business unit or department-specific initiatives or goals.